rebeccadavidsson/programmeren-2/problems/hangman2/hangman.md

     game.guess("u")
     print(game)

+Does it all seem reasonable?
+Feel free to add a `print` somewhere to debug your code (for example, to show the chosen random word as the game starts).
+As long as you remove the prints before going to the next section!

 ### 5. Winning

-A user should be able to win or lose the game, and our computer version should be able to notice if a game has been won or lost.
+A user should be able to win or lose the game, and our computer version should be able to check if a game has been won or lost.
 Let's add a few methods to the `Hangman` class:

     def won(self):
         # Return True if the game is finished and the player has won,